 Wem has gained orders valued at Rs.
 560 crore, Naidu added.

 The Indian Air Force struggles with weak strength in its combat squadron and ageing aircraft.
 The IAF revealed its plans to step up the number of combat aircraft to around 400 warplanes over the next 10-15 years, according to an earlier Parliamentary report.
-It currently has 33 squadrons as compared to the needed 42 squadrons.
+It has currently has 33 squadrons as compared to the needed 42 squadrons.

-On July 1, two Tejas fighter crafts, India's indigenous LCA, was inducted into the Indian Air Force squadron after it took around two decades to develop the jets.
+On July 1, two Tejas fighter crafts, the India's indigenous LCA, was inducted into the Indian Air Force squadron after it took around two decades to develop the jets.
 Nevertheless, the LCA has been equipped with Israeli multi-mode radar, air-to-air missiles to combat enemy jets, laser designator and targeting pods to attack ground targets.

 India has also been negotiating with France over the purchase of 36 Rafale fighter jets, while plans to buy 72 Sukhoi-30 fighters are also on the anvil.